Relient K: Is for Karaoke, Collapsible Lung and Mmhmm 10th anniversary tour (2011–2014)

-On April 21, drummer Ethan Luck stated that he is no longer a member of the band.
+On April 21, Luck officially stated that he is no longer a member of the band.
 He became the on-tour guitar technician for the Cold War Kids.
-He and the Jo(h)ns had earlier posted that they would not be appearing on the next tour.
+The band announced that drummer Tom Breyfogle and bassist Dan Gartley would serve as replacements for the US tour.
 On May 29, the band released a second lyric video for the album via YouTube titled "Lost Boy".
 This was then followed on June 29, by a third lyric video for the title song "Collapsible Lung".
 On July 2, 2013, Collapsible Lung was released as expected.
-The album charted well on many of Billboard's charts, most notably topping at number No. 16 on the Billboard 200.
+The album peaked at number 16 on the Billboard 200 and at number two on the Christian Albums chart.
+In July, the group embarked on a US tour with the Almost and the Rocketboys, which included three dates at Warped Tour.
+In November, the group went on a co-headlining US tour with Motion City Soundtrack.
+They were supported by Driver Friendly.

-In June 2014, the band contributed two cover songs to Gotee Records' twentieth anniversary album, Gotee Records: Twenty Years Brand New.
-The band performed a cover of "Body Be" by Johnny Q. Public, as well as a tenth anniversary version of the band's "Sadie Hawkins Dance".
+In June 2014, the band contributed two songs to Gotee Records' twentieth anniversary album, Gotee Records: Twenty Years Brand New: a cover of "Body Be" by Johnny Q. Public, as well as a tenth anniversary version of the band's "Sadie Hawkins Dance".
 In July 2014, the band announced a 10th anniversary "Mmhmm" tour slated from October 30 in Louisville to December 12 in Nashville.
-Shortly after the tour announcement, drummer Dave Douglas announced his return to the band for the 10th anniversary tour.
-Neither Jon Schneck nor John Warne joined the band on this tour.
+Drummer Dave Douglas returned to the band and joined them on the anniversary tour.

-Air for Free (2015–present)
+Air for Free (2016–2020)

 On September 30, 2015, long-time Relient K producer Mark Lee Townsend posted a short video on his Twitter account with the caption "RK 8 has been serious fun to make... you're gonna dig it. #rkjamsessions."
 The video showed Matt Thiessen, Matt Hoopes, and three other people in a studio recording a new song.

-Thiessen stated in an interview in November 2015, "[Relient K has] a new record finished and poised for a 2016 release.
+Thiessen said in an interview in November 2015, "[Relient K has] a new record finished and poised for a 2016 release."
 At a show in December, the band revealed the album's title to be Air for Free.
 On February 14, 2016, Relient K digitally released a new single titled "Look on Up".
-The song, however, was said by Matt Hoopes to not make it onto the new record.
-Although there were rumors that the album would be released in May, the band announced that the album would release on July 22, 2016.
-The album has 16 tracks, and is available digitally and on CD and vinyl.
+The song, however, was said by the band to not make it onto the new record.